 Program Foundation

-This intensive three-day, in-person program moves beyond basic financial literacy to build genuine financial fluency.
-It is designed for a critical audience: the managers, project leaders, and professionals who drive results in marketing, engineering, operations, HR, and beyond—all without formal finance backgrounds.
+This intensive three-day, in-person program is designed for a critical audience: the managers, project leaders, and professionals who drive results across all functions—without formal finance backgrounds.

 We provide the analytical tools, strategic frameworks, and—most importantly—the practical, hands-on experience necessary to translate operational activities into financial impact.
 Participants will learn how to confidently interpret financial statements, build compelling business cases, manage budgets proactively, and evaluate investments.
-The goal is to empower non-finance professionals to move from passively receiving financial data to actively engaging in strategic financial discussions and making decisions that clearly create value for their organization.

 “I wish someone had explained this to me when I started working.
-I’d be so much ahead in my career,” a participant has admitted.
+I’d be so much ahead in my career,” a past participant has admitted.

 Who is finance for non-finance managers for?